BY-LAWS OF THE CHATTANOOGA APARTMENT ASSOCIATION

 - Classes of Members: The Corporation shall have the following classes of members.

-- Qualifications for Members: The qualifications for active members and associate members shall be as follows:
+- Qualifications for Members: The qualifications for members shall be as follows:

-- Active membership shall be open to any person, corporation, partnership, or other operation which manages, operates, or supervises the operation of multi-family housing, which agrees to abide by the provisions of the By-Laws of the Corporation, and which meets with the approval of the Board of Directors.
+- Apartment Community and Management Company/Owner membership shall be open to any person, corporation, partnership, or other operation which manages, operates, or supervises the operation of multi-family housing and/or single rental dwellings, which agrees to abide by the provisions of the By-Laws of the Corporation, and which meets with the approval of the Board of Directors.

 - Acceptance of Members: The Board of Directors shall establish the procedure for application for membership.
-Applicants for membership shall make application as prescribed by the Board of Directors and shall meet such other requirements as the Board of Directors.
+Applicants for membership shall submit applications as prescribed by the Board of Directors and shall meet such other requirements of the Board of Directors.

 - Transfer of Membership: No member of the corporation may transfer a membership or any right therefore arising.

-- Suspension and Termination of Membership: The membership of any member may be suspended or terminated and the member removed with or without cause upon a two-thirds (2/3) vote of the Board of Directors.
+- Suspension/termination of membership for anything other than non-dues payment: The membership of any member may be suspended or terminated, and the member removed with or without cause upon a majority vote of the Board of Directors.
 The member shall be given at least thirty (30) days written notice prior to the meeting of the Board of Directors at which the vote on the expulsion, suspension, or termination is to be taken.
 Said notice shall include the date, hour and location of said meeting as well as the reasons for the expulsion, suspension or termination.
-The member shall be afforded a reasonable opportunity to be heard, orally of in writing, not less than five (5) days before the effective date of the expulsion, suspension or termination.
+The member shall be afforded a reasonable opportunity to be heard, orally or in writing, not less than five (5) days before the effective date of the expulsion, suspension or termination.
 The Board of Directors may prescribe the procedures for hearings with respect to expulsion, suspension or termination of a membership.
 During the period of any suspension, which period shall be set by the Board of Directors, the suspended member may hold no office or position on any committee of the Corporation, nor be entitled to vote at any meeting of the membership.
-A vote of two-thirds (2/3) of the Board of Directors shall be required to reinstate any membership which has previously been revoked or to reinstate a suspended membership prior to the end of the suspended period.
-Reinstatement of a member shall be subject to terms and conditions as prescribed by the Board of Directors.
+A majority vote of the Board of Directors shall be required.
+Reinstatement of a member shall be deliberated over and voted on by the Board of Directors.
 Any member who has been expelled or suspended will remain liable to the Corporation for any dues, assessments of fees owed at the time of the expulsion or suspension.

-- Resignation: A member may resign at any time.
+- Resignation: A member may terminate their membership agreement as of the last calendar month of the year, by giving at least 30 days prior notice.
 The resignation of a member does not relieve that member from any obligations the member may have to the Corporation.

-- Notice of Meetings: Written notice stating the date, time and location of the meeting shall be mailed or delivered no fewer than ten (10) days nor more than thirty (30) days before the meeting date.
-The notice of an annual meeting or special meeting shall include a description of the matter or matters for which the meeting is called or that a member intends to raise at the meeting if requested in writing to do so by a member entitled to call a special meeting and the request is received by the Secretary or President of the Corporation at least ten (10) days before the Corporation gives notice of the meeting.
+- Notice of Meetings: Electronic notice, stating the date, time and location of the meeting shall be sent no fewer than ten (10) days before the meeting date.
+The notice of an annual meeting or special meeting shall include a description of the matter or matters for which the meeting is called or that a member intends to raise at the meeting.
+If requested in writing to do so by a member entitled to call a special meeting and the request is received by the Secretary or President of the Corporation at least ten (10) days before the Corporation gives notice of the meeting.
 If an annual or special meeting is adjourned to a different date, time, or place, notice need not be given of the new date, time, or place, if the new date, time or place is announced at the meeting before adjournment.

-- Quorum Requirements: One-half (1/2) of the members entitled to vote as of the date of the meeting, present in person, shall be required for and shall constitute a quorum at all meetings.
-When a quorum is once present to organize a meetings, a meeting may be adjourned despite the absence of a quorum caused by the subsequent withdrawal of any of those members present.
+- Quorum Requirements: Ten percent of the members entitled to vote as of the date of the meeting shall be required for and shall constitute a quorum at all meetings.
+When a quorum is once present to organize a meeting, a meeting may be adjourned despite the absence of a quorum caused by the subsequent withdrawal of any of those members present.
 When a quorum is present at any meeting, a majority of the votes of the members there represented shall decide any question brought before such meeting, unless the question is one upon which, by express provision of this Corporation’s charter, these By-Laws, or the Laws of Tennessee, a larger of different vote is required, in which case such express provisions shall govern the decision of such question.

 - Voting: Only members shall be entitled to vote.
 Each member shall have one (1) vote.
 No member shall be entitled to vote at any meeting whose membership has been suspended or terminated.
-No member shall be entitled to vote at any meeting unless the member’s dues are fully paid to the date of the meeting is held.
-No absentee voting.
+No member shall be entitled to vote at any meeting unless the member’s dues are paid to 30 day standing of the date the meeting is held.
+No absentee or proxy voting is allowed.

 Board of Directors